 "Sure and you've also been living in that display treehouse over there," Seamus said.
 "Don't deny it, now.
 I've been asleep for a month now, but I passed by it a minute ago.
 The smell is unmistakable."

 Zorbar cast his eyes towards the ground to avoid eye contact.
 Since Seamus was only six inches tall the maneuver failed.

 "How do you even fit in that thing?
 Blessed Mary, it’s a kids' tree-house, you blatherskite."

 "I curl up.
 Zorbar not care for comfort!"

 Seamus threw up his little hands.
 Sometimes he thought he was the only person in the whole Pavilion with a brain in his head--although of course technically his head was hollow.

 "Why not move back in with your family?
 Your real family, I mean.
 Not them monkeys such as raised you.
 Aren't your real family rich?"

 "They make Zorbar wear collar shirt," Zorbar sulked.
 "Make Zorbar eat with fork.
 Won't shut up 'negative gearing.'"

-"By all the saints, Zorbar Ofthechimps, sometimes, I wonder what goes on in your head, so I do."
+"By all the saints, Zorbar Ofthechimps, sometimes, I wonder what goes on in your head, so and I do."